 The Municipality has adopted a corporate disaster management plan in 2005.
+It has a draft disaster framework which will be adopted in May 2018.
 The district is currently busy with risk assessment and preliminary report is being presented to the communities for public participation.
 The district municipality is developing the disaster risk assessment to determine the municipal risk profile per local municipality informed by priority risk as well as identifying the vulnerable communities.
 The district municipality is participating in the planning structures for the high-risk development.
 Emergency procurement procedures are in place guided by MFMA and SCM guidelines.
 Plans are in place to address spillages on the roads: Razzmatazz is always available to clean the road, as for veldt fires control burning is done to arears with high risk and response is good.